lucendio/lecture-devops-infos/faq.md

 #### 12. How to choose the application for the project assignment?

-Based on the conditions mentioned in TODO, there are basically three paths:
+Based on the [conditions](./assignments/project.md#application-conditions) mentioned in the project assignment, there are basically three paths:

 1. pick one of the many open source SaaS solutions others have already built
 2. use the pre-defined [TODO app](https://github.com/lucendio/lecture-devops-app)